johnsonjh/duma/README.md

   fixed-length 32-bit instructions that must be aligned on four (`4`) byte (_32-bit_) boundaries.

 - However, the standard _RISC-V_ encoding scheme supports _compressed_
   and _variable-length_ instructions.
 These instructions can be any number of 16-bit _"instruction parcels"_ in length, and are always aligned on two (`2`) byte (_16-bit_) boundaries.

 - The _RISC-V_ processor will not fault when accessing an invalid (_unaligned_) address.
 Instead, it will simply use the next valid address.

-  - For this reason, the `DUMA_ALIGNMENT` environment variable should not be set to a value of one (`1`) on systems using _RISC-V_ processors.
+The `DUMA_ALIGNMENT` environment variable should be set to a value greater than one (`1`) on systems using _RISC-V_ processors.

 ---